AayuStha/AayuStha/README.md

 - 🌱 I’m currently learning **MERN**

-- 👨‍💻 All of my projects are available at [www.aayushrestha.com](www.aayushrestha.com)
+- 👨‍💻 You can know more about me on [www.aayushrestha.com](www.aayushrestha.com)

 - 💬 Ask me about **react, ejs and gsap**